mrl5/scheduler-kata/benchmark/log_00v1.md

 ## Description
-Analyze query performance when both REST API and WORKERS are running
+Analyze query performance when both REST API, SCHEDULER and WORKERS are running

 ### Refs